 Both lo mein and chow mein are made with Chinese egg noodles—wheat flour noodles with egg added.
 Fresh egg noodles (preferably about 1/4-inch thick) are best for lo mein, while either fresh or dried can be used to make chow mein.
 Either way, the noodles need to be softened in boiling water before cooking.
 Dried noodles are parboiled in boiling water for 5 to 6 minutes before using, while fresh egg noodles only need to be boiled for 2 to 3 minutes.
 The exact amount of cooking time will depend on the thickness of the noodles, so be sure to follow the package instructions if available.
 But whether you're working with fresh or dried noodles, the goal is to boil them until they are just cooked but not too soft (what the Italian's call "al dente," or "cooked to the tooth").

 If Chinese egg noodles aren't available, Italian pasta such as fettucini or linguini make a handy substitute.
 A "quick and dirty" lo mein can be made by using Ramen noodles with a flavor packet.

 One method of preparing chow mein noodles is to fry them separately into a “noodle pancake” and then pour the stir-fried meat and vegetables over the fried noodles.
 The chow mein noodles can also be stir-fried with the meat/poultry and vegetables.

 With lo mein, the parboiled noodles are frequently added near the end of cooking to heat through and toss with the other ingredients and sauce.
-Alternately, the parboiled noodles may be tossed with a sauce and the stir-fried ingredients poured over, as in this recipe for dragon lady lo mein with fresh Chinese noodles.
+Alternately, the parboiled noodles may be tossed with a sauce and the stir-fried ingredients poured over.

 Since the real star of any lo mein dish is the sauce, it's not surprising that lo mein recipes often use more sauce than chow mein recipes.